 The Sala Thai Restaurant, in the restored hunting lodge, provides Asian and European style refreshment for explorers young and old.

-Open all year round, please check web site for further information.
+Kells Bay Gardens are open all year round, please check their website for further information.